15 Beautiful Gardens in and Around Sydney

 Blue Mountains Botanic Garden in Mount Tomah

-The botanic garden was established in 1972, and sits at 1,000 metres above sea level.
-It specialises in cool-climate plants that can’t thrive well in Sydney’s warmer conditions.
+Established in 1972, the garden sits at an elevation of 1,000 metres above sea level and specialises in cool-climate plants that struggle to thrive in Sydney’s warmer conditions.

 More info: Blue Mountains Botanic Garden